Banking Bank Reviews

 Is LendingClub legit?

 Yes, LendingClub is legit.
-LendingClub is an online-only bank that offers a Rewards Checking account, LevelUp Savings account, and Certificates of Deposit (CDs).
+LendingClub is an online-only bank that offers a LevelUp Checking account, LevelUp Savings account, and Certificates of Deposit (CDs).
 Lending Club also offers personal and business loans, auto refinancing, and institutional investing.

 When are funds available after opening my LendingClub Rewards account?